Fair Lawn High School: Athletics

-The Fair Lawn High School Cutters compete in the Big North Conference, which is comprised of public and private schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Fair Lawn High School Cutters compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 On an interim basis, the school competed in the North Jersey Tri-County Conference for the 2009-10 season.
 Prior to the realignment, the school participated in the North Bergen Interscholastic Athletic League (NBIL/NBIAL).
 With 1,102 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Ivy White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
 The football team is one of the 12 programs assigned to the two Ivy divisions starting in 2020, which are intended to allow weaker programs ineligible for playoff participation to compete primarily against each other.
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

 The school participates as the host school / lead agency for a joint ice hockey team with Bergenfield High School and Dumont High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 Teams marked with an asterisk (*), although they officially compete and score as separate teams, usually have their events and practices with each other.
 Depending on the sport, there is at most a Varsity, Junior Varsity, and Freshman team.
 Some sports do not have all three levels.